AnthonyByansi/IoT-Data-Collection-and-Analysis/README.md

 3. Publish a message to the `temperature` topic using the MQTT client to simulate temperature data.

 4. The Node-RED dashboard should display the temperature data and allow you to perform actions on the smart light bulb based on the data.

+## AWS IoT

+To use AWS IoT, you will need to set up an AWS account and follow the steps in the AWS IoT Getting Started guide.
+Once set up, you can modify the Node-RED flows in this project to use AWS IoT instead of Mosquitto for message brokering and data analysis.